mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

     number of words appearing once:  0

-That looks better - no more stop words or singletons, and a reasonable distribution of word frequency.
+That looks great: no more stop words or singletons, and a reasonable distribution of word frequency.

-Note that the graph is zoomed: some words appear more than 500 times.

 ```python
 cutoff_score = 8